 Dr. Giuseppe Grande is medical doctor, endocrinologist.
 Ph.D. in "Sciences of nutrition, metabolism, aging and gender diseases".
 2nd level master in "Sciences of reproduction".
 Post-graduate training in bioethics, andrology and reproduction.
 He is author of 25 scientific papers published in indexed, peer-reviewed journals.
 Medical doctor at the Infertility Clinic of the "International Scientific Institute "Paul VI" of Rome.
 Secretary General of Italian Movimento per la Vita (MPV)

-Susan Dammann, RN
+Susan Dammann, RN & Christa Brown, BSN, RN

 Susan is a registered nurse and trained educator on the issues involving life.
 Before joining Heartbeat as Medical Specialist in 2008, she served as Vice-President of Columbus Right To Life, Director of Education for the Center for Bio-ethical Reform, Director of Open Gate Pregnancy Care Center and Nurse Manager for Pregnancy Decision Health Center.
+Christa is a Registered Nurse who serves as the Abortion Pill Rescue Coordinator and Medical Specialist at Heartbeat International.
+She has worked for Pregnancy Help Organizations for over twenty years bringing diverse experience to the APR network.
+Christa believes strongly in educating and empowering women to make healthy choices in their pregnancies.

 No woman in your community should be kept in the dark about options to rescue her baby.
 This workshop will provide the tools and information needed become a part of the Abortion Pill Rescue Network, assisting women who have started chemical abortion and are experiencing regret.
 Pregnancy help clinics throughout the world have a unique opportunity to expand medical services and assist women in a second chance to choose life with Abortion Pill Rescue.
 Provider approved by the California Board of Registered Nursing, Provider Number CEP 16061 for 1 contact hour.